-There is funding for L&D both within and outside the UNFCCC; however, there is a significant gap between the needs and finance available to address L&D. As noted earlier, it is currently not possible to accurately estimate the cost of L&D given uncertainties in methodologies, processes, time horizons, climate scenarios, and countries' socio-economic and political choices, which include adaptation policies and measures that influence the magnitude of L&D. These uncertainties not only make it difficult to close the gap, but also widen that gap as action is delayed: estimates of L&D finance needed range between \$20-580 billion in 2030 to \$1.1-1.7 trillion in 2050.xiv Current levels of L&D funding from within and outside of the UNFCCC fall far below these estimates.
-Parties generally agree that these estimated needs are insufficient.
+Funding for L&D exists both within and outside of the UNFCCC; however, there is a significant gap between the finance needed and the finance available to address L&D. As noted earlier, it is currently not possible to accurately estimate the cost of L&D given uncertainties in methodologies, processes, time horizons, and climate scenarios, as well as countries' socio-economic and political choices, which include adaptation policies and measures that influence the magnitude of L&D. These uncertainties not only make it difficult to close the gap, but they also widen that gap because action is delayed.
+Estimates of the L&D finance needed range between U.S. \$20-580 billion in 2030 to U.S. \$1.1-1.7 trillion in 2050.16 Current levels of L&D funding from within and outside of the UNFCCC fall far below these estimates.
+Parties generally agree that even these estimated needs are insufficient.